LC-Linkous/nanoVNA_python/README.md

 ### Finding the Serial Port

-To start, a serial connection between the tinySA and user PC device must be created.
+To start, a serial connection between the NanoVNA and user PC device must be created.
 There are several ways to list available serial ports.
 The library supports some rudimentary autodetection, but if that does not work instructions in this section also support manual detection.

 #### Autoconnection with the nanoVNA_python Library

 The nanoVNA_python currently has some autodetection capabilities, but these are new and not very complex.
 If multiple devices have the same VID, then the first one found is used.
 If you are connecting multiple devices to a user PC, then it is suggested to connect them manually (for now).
+The NanoVNA and tinySA devices have the same VID and hardware identification for the serial ports.

 ```python